• Skip to primary navigation

 Brown Butter Apple Oat Walnut Bread with Whipped Honey Butter by Baking The Goods

-I know it seems counterintuitive to bake your own bread in order to feel like you're somewhere else.
-But, there is a sort of sweet escape that comes with baking.
-Plus, this Brown Butter Apple Oat Walnut Bread with Whipped Honey Butter is incredibly easy to make.
+Another advantage to a good quick bread recipe is ease of use.
+This Brown Butter Apple Oat Walnut Bread with Whipped Honey Butter is incredibly easy to make.
 With this recipe, you get a lot but you only have to put in a little.

 • Brown Butter - gives the bread depth of flavor and richness.
 It's a small extra step, with a big payoff.

-• Shredded Apple - shredding the apple insures maximum moisture levels throughout and adds natural sweetness.
+• Shredded Apple - shredding the apple ensures maximum moisture levels throughout and adds natural sweetness.

 • Spices - a blend of cinnamon and cardamom spices up the apples and the bread.